MrMaksimize/allplayers.github.com/README.markdown

 ##Deploying
 `rake generate`
 `rake deploy`
-These will generate your html files and copy them into the _deploy directory.
-Commit both source branch and master branch and make a pull request for both.
+These will generate your html files and copy them into the _deploy directory, as well as push your _deploy directory to the origin remote.
+Commit your source branchand make a pull request for both.